 Some of our Achievements to Date

-In the past 20 years, NTBCV has been involved in many areas of breast cancer advocacy, including:
+Since its inception, NTBCV has been involved in many areas of breast cancer advocacy, including:

-- creating Dragons Abreast under the incorporation of NTBCV until it took on it’s own identity in 2006.
+- creating Dragons Abreast under the incorporation of NTBCV until it took on its own identity in 2006.

-- developing the “My Journey Kit”, now available to all women going through Breast Cancer,
+- developing the “My Journey Kit”, now available to all women going through breast cancer.

 Government House Luncheon

-Early detection saves lives and we are always on the lookout for opportunities to get this message across.
+Early detection saves lives, and we are always on the lookout for opportunities to get this message across.
 We are willing to participate on an “ad hoc basis” at any opportunity so we can promote our organisation and spread the message.